alenak2610/RE-market-CT/README.md

 # SOURCE OF DATASET

-The dataset used for our project was obtained from the platform Kaggle.
-A dataset contains information about houses including features like square footage, number of bedrooms, location, etc. ......
+The dataset used for our project was obtained from the platform Kaggle and Google search engine.
+It contains information about real estate transactions on the state of Connecticut for the 2001-2020 period.
+Each row in the dataset represents a single real estate transaction, and the columns provide details about each transaction.
+For each sale record, the file includes: town, property address, date of sale, property type (residential, apartment, commercial, industrial or vacant land), sales price, and property assessment.

 # CHALLENGES